 This workshop addresses the core skills of what makes relating with people at work rewarding and positive.

-Anyone who is equipped with improved interpersonal and communication skills can certainly be more confident and able to implement work, team and personal goals regardless what their roles are.
+Anyone who is equipped with improved interpersonal and communication skills can certainly be more confident and able to implement work, team, and personal goals regardless of what their roles are.

 "The most important single ingredient in the formula of success is knowing how to get along with people." -Theodore Roosevelt

 (Face-to-face training with safe distancing and precautionary measures undertaken at our hotel venues which are certified SG Clean.
 We will continue to adopt a small class size for all our courses)

 • 4 aspects that influence a person’s personality – what make me?
 What make them?

 • Why do they behave the way they do?
 Why do I behave the way I do?
 (Basic Concepts in Transactional Analysis (TA*)

 • Keys to relate with anyone = Skills in: